robmuh/robmuh.github.com/_posts/2014-01-15-hey-jekyll-guys-um-your-site.markdown

 title: Hey Jekyll Guys, Um, Your Site?
 ---

 Yep, confirmed.
-The [main jekyllrb.com documentation][main]
-([jekyllrb.com][]) is out of sync pretty badly from the [documentation that is bundled with Jekyll][bundled], which is located in the site directory.
+The main Jekyll documentation at [jekyllrb.com][] is out of sync pretty badly from that which is [bundled][] with Jekyll.
 Of course the first is on the gh-pages branch and the second on the master branch.
-[Here's the diff in a gist][gist] and the [issue I opened about it][issue].
+Here's the [gist][] with a diff and the [issue][] I opened about it.

-It's almost as if the Jekyll maintainers didn't read the [GitHub instructions about using the gh-pages branch][github] but I'm sure that's not it.
+It's almost as if the Jekyll maintainers didn't read the GitHub [instructions][] about using the gh-pages branch but I'm sure that's not it.
 I'm still very new to Jekyll, which in this case may be a good and a bad thing: good because I'm looking at the documenation on the main jekyllrb.com web site a lot more